-Choosing a hosting platform is complicated, especially for a beginner in affiliate marketing or blogging.
+Choosing a hosting platform is complicated, especially for a beginner in affiliate marketing or a blogger.
 If you are looking at creating a website, it will be helpful to know what is the best WordPress hosting for beginners.

-I will compare 5 hosting sites that are a good match for a beginner.
-I will also break down some of the hosting jargon, so it is easier to understand why these are good options.
+I will compare 5 hosting sites that are a good match for beginners, in addition, I will break down some of the hosting jargon so it is easier to understand.

-When I started a few years back, I know I had no idea what a hosting company was.
-I bet you are further ahead than I was but may still not understand all of it.
+When I started affiliate marketing a few years back, I had no idea what a hosting company was.
+However, I bet you are further ahead than I was but may still not understand all of it.
 So let’s dive right in.

 5 Choice Hosting Sites

-I chose these 5 best WordPress hosting companies because they offer plans that will benefit beginners.
+I chose these 5 best WordPress hosting companies because they offer plans to benefit beginners.
 All beginners start at a different level and have different needs.
-But most of the needs are basic, and all of these hosting companies do have the basics.
-Some go way beyond the basics needs.
+With this in mind, most of the requirements are basic, and all of these hosting companies do have the basics, yet some go way beyond the necessities.

 - Wealthy Affiliate